Katherine Robinette, Keystone and Raven, LLC

 The keynote's empowering message is that anyone can make meaningful change in the workplace, if they are willing to do the work.
 Audiences that could benefit from the keynote are:

-Often, leaders face change not of their choosing, prompting them to armor up for battle against unknown trials.
-Katherine Robinette empowers mid-level leaders, managers, and HR professionals to shift change from an intimidating battle into an opportunity for growth, connection, and innovation.
+Often, leaders face culture challenges not of their choosing, prompting them to armor up for battle against unknown trials.
+Katherine Robinette empowers leaders at all levels to shift their mindset from an intimidating battle into an opportunity for growth, connection, and innovation.
 Sought out for her ability to help others shed armor, define goals, and build effective systems and processes, Katherine shares her 5-step TABLE framework with humor and empathy, underscoring that anyone can make meaningful change with the right tools and mindset.
 It's not about armoring up for battle; it's about bringing everyone to the table.
 With more than 20 years of experience, Katherine is a thought leader in effective engagement and change management.
 She focuses her theater, nonprofit administration, and marketing and business development expertise inside the organization, to transform company culture from within.

 These are our most requested presentations, workshops, and webinars.
 And they all are part of our Driving Intentional Change philosophy.
 With good goal-setting, research, analysis, processes, and communication, you can affect positive change management in the workplace, build community and trust, and create the kind of workplace where everyone thrives.